Biblical Steps to Restore Broken Relationships

 But humility also means recognizing you can't do this alone.

 I've watched men try to white-knuckle their recovery and their relationships.
 They think if they just try hard enough, they can fix everything on their own.
 It never works.
-They either relapse, or they burn out trying to prove themselves, or they become resentful when their family doesn't immediately trust them again.
+They either relapse, burn out trying to prove themselves, or become resentful when their family doesn't immediately trust them again.

 Recovery requires community.
 Restoration requires vulnerability.